aryan68125/Fast_api_project/README.md

             │   └── __init__.cpython-312.pyc
             ├── validation_regex_patterns.py
             └── validations.py
     ```
     - The start of any **SQLAlchemy** **application** is an object called the **Engine**.
 This object acts as a central source of connections to a particular database, providing both a factory as well as a holding space called a **connection** **pool** for these database connections.
 The engine is typically a global object created just once for a particular database server, and is configured using a URL string which will describe how it should connect to the database host or backend.
     <br> <br>
-    if you want to use an in-memory-only database **[This kind of database is perfect for experimenting as it does not require any server nor does it need to create new files.]** : ->
+    if you want to use an in-memory-only database **[This kind of database is perfect for experimenting as it does not require any server nor does it need to create new files.]** : <br>
     ```
         from sqlalchemy import create_engine
         engine = create_engine("sqlite+pysqlite:///:memory:", echo=True)
     ```
     **Explaination** : <br>
     The main argument to ```create_engine``` is a string URL, above passed as the string ```sqlite+pysqlite:///:memory:```.
 This string indicates to the Engine three important facts:
     - What kind of database are we communicating with?
 This is the sqlite portion above, which links in SQLAlchemy to an object known as the **dialect**.
     - **dialect** : In SQLAlchemy, the “dialect” is a Python object that represents information and methods that allow database operations to proceed on a particular kind of database backend and a particular kind of Python driver (or DBAPI) for that database.
 SQLAlchemy dialects are subclasses of the Dialect class.
     - What **DBAPI** are we using?
 The Python **DBAPI** is a third party driver that SQLAlchemy uses to interact with a particular database.
 In this case, we’re using the name pysqlite, which in modern Python use is the sqlite3 standard library interface for SQLite.
 If omitted, SQLAlchemy will use a default **DBAPI** for the particular database selected.
     - **DBAPI** is shorthand for the phrase “Python Database API Specification”.
 This is a widely used specification within Python to define common usage patterns for all database connection packages.
 The DBAPI is a “low level” API which is typically the lowest level system used in a Python application to talk to a database.
 SQLAlchemy’s dialect system is constructed around the operation of the DBAPI, providing individual dialect classes which service a specific DBAPI on top of a specific database engine; for example, the create_engine() URL ```postgresql+psycopg2://@localhost/test``` refers to the psycopg2 DBAPI/dialect combination, whereas the URL ```mysql+mysqldb://@localhost/test``` refers to the MySQL for Python DBAPI/dialect combination
     - How do we locate the database?
 In this case, our URL includes the phrase ```/:memory:```, which is an indicator to the sqlite3 module that we will be using an in-memory-only database.
 This kind of database is perfect for experimenting as it does not require any server nor does it need to create new files.

     <br>